ryoichikawai/geometry/topology/topology.md

 A subset $U \subseteq X$ is open if and only if every point $p \in U$ has a neighborhood contained in $U$.
 ```

  With this proposition, we  can easily visualize the concept of open set.
 The question is if this statement is consistent with the definition of open sets based on topology.
-As warned ealier, be aware of circular argument.
+As warned earlier, be aware of circular argument.
 The proposition {prf:ref}`openset-by-neighborhood` is not the definition of open sets.
 It follows from {prf:ref}`topology`.

 If for every $p \in U$ has a neighborhood $N_p$ contained in $U$, there exists an open set $V_p $ such that $p \in V_p \subseteq N_p$.
 Since $V_p$ is open, it must be an element of